 Search Query : “tag: Cobalt Strike”

 As shown in the results, there are a total of 102 servers infected with Cobalt Strike out of all external servers.
-A big chunk of these servers are likely BotNet servers infected with Cobalt Strike.
+These 102 servers can be considered botnet servers already infected with Cobalt Strike malware.